sfeitosa/cpp-crud-gen-dsl/README.md

-# A JSON-like DSL to Generate Web CRUD Applications in C++
+# CPP-Admin: An Engine and DSL to Automate the Development of Web CRUD Applications in C++

-This repository contains the code used and described in the paper submitted for the 27th Brazilian Symposium on Programming Languages (2023).
+This repository contains the code used and described in the paper submitted for the RSC journal.

 ## Usage